 Jhunjhunu has a very musical sound to it.
 It always brought the visual of a Jhunjhuna – a tinkling toy used to attract and distract infants.
 Then there are people who use Jhunjhunwala as their surname, proudly displaying their ancestry from this small town in Rajasthan.
 I put it on my travel wish list when I was reading about the Shekhawati region in North Rajasthan.

-In the recent history, it was ruled by Chauhans, Islamic rulers and then finally by Shardul Singh – a descendent of the Rao Shekha, on whose name the region is known as Shekhawati.
+In recent history, it was ruled by Chauhans, Islamic rulers, and then finally by Shardul Singh – a descendent of the Rao Shekha, on whose name the region is known as Shekhawati.

 Painted Havelis of Jhunjhunu

 Like all towns in Shekhawati, Jhunjhunu too has its share of painted Havelis to boast of.
 Some of the Havelis that I visited and recommend are: